KnutAM/AbaqusRolloverSimulation/readme.md

 ## Steps to run for the first time
-Before you start, run the python script `setup.py` located in `rollover`.
+Before you start, run `python scripts_py/setup.py`.
 This only has to be done once.
 If you wish to, you may copy the file `abaqus_v6.env` to your home directory (`%HOME%` on Windows and `~` on Linux).
 Otherwise, you have to copy this file to Abaqus' working directory (where you call the scripts from, or Abaqus' standard directory)

 1. Create the user subroutine
    * Go to the `usub` folder, and run `abaqus make library=usub_3d.for`